ndujaLabs/erc721attributable/README.md

        The owner of the NFT must not be able to update the attributes.

-       It must revert if the asset is not initialized for that player (the msg.sender), i.e., if the value returned by attributesOf is 0.
+       It must revert if the asset is not initialized for that player (the msg.sender).

      @param _id The id of the token for whom to change the attributes
      @param _index The index of the array where the attribute is updated